Bernie Sanders on Military & Veterans

 - National Association of State Veterans Homes

 - National Guard Association of the United States

 - National Coalition for Homeless Veterans

 - Non-Commissioned Officers Association of the United States

 - Chief Petty Officers Association

 - Veterans of Foreign Wars

 - Vietnam Veterans of America

-Bernie is also the recipient of several veteran service awards, given in recognition of his achievements and efforts, including the 2015 Congressional Award from the Veterans of Foreign Wars (VFW) for his significant legislative contributions on behalf of veterans, the citation for which stated: “It is no understatement to say that Bernie has truly taken care of wounded, ill, and injured veterans and their surviving family members.”
+Bernie has received several veteran service awards to recognize his legislative achievements and contributions on behalf of veterans, including the prestigious 2014 Col. Arthur T. Marix Congressional Leadership Award from the Military Officers Association of America and the 2015 Congressional Award from the Veterans of Foreign Wars (VFW) The citation on the VFW award reads: “It is no understatement to say that Bernie has truly taken care of wounded, ill, and injured veterans and their surviving family members.”